Digital-Business-Council/Digital-Capability-Publisher/docs/appendixausecases.md

  5. The Digital Capability Publisher creates the capability record;
  6. The Digital Capability Publisher adds the capability record successfully;
  7. The Digital Capability Publisher informs the requester of the successful addition of the record;
- 8. The Digital Capability Publisher adds the DCP Alias Address of the participant to the Digital Capability Locator; a. <<include>> SUC002 - Register DCP Alias Address.
+ 8. The Digital Capability Publisher adds the DCP Alias Address of the participant to the Digital Capability Locator; a. <&lt;include&gt;> SUC002 - Register DCP Alias Address.
  9. End flow.

 ### Exception Flows